 Now, whereas most people might get other mathematicians to check their work, Goodwin did something else.
 He tried to get a law passed which would make pi legally one of his values.
 He tried to ban the concept of 3.14159...

-The proposed bill was submitted to the Indiana Committee on Education as House Bill #246 (Indiana House of Representatives, 1897) and, instead of considering him a crackpot, the representatives actually decided to take a vote on pi and Goodwin’s bill was approved by 67 votes to nil.
+The proposed bill was submitted to the Indiana Committee on Education as House Bill #246 (Indiana House of Representatives, 1897) and, instead of considering him a crackpot, the representatives actually decided to take a vote on pi and Goodwin’s bill was approved by 67 votes.

 That’s right.
 67 actual human beings decided that pi was not 3.14159… but one of Goodwin’s values.
 Following approval, the bill was then submitted to the state Senate where it successfully made it past the first reading.
 Fortunately, on the second reading, a member of the legislature showed it to his mathematician friend, Clarence Waldo.
 Waldo made sure the bill was shot down and the value of pi was allowed to remain as it was.
 Crisis was averted and Goodwin was largely forgotten by history.
 To this day, nobody knows what he looks like.
 A photograph of Waldo does survive on the other hand, but he's in the middle of a crowd somewhere and it's really hard to find him.

-Goodwin made a mistake and guess what, getting things wrong in Maths and Science is absolutely fine!
-True, he should have got his ideas peer-reviewed by other mathematicians, rather than going straight to government, but I find it hard to be angry at this guy.
+Goodwin made a mistake and guess what, getting things wrong in Maths and Science is absolutely fine.
+He should have got his ideas peer-reviewed by other mathematicians rather than going straight to government, but I find it hard to be angry at this guy.
 I kind of like him.
-I mean, it shows weirdly passionate dedication to come up with nine different values for pi.
+I mean, it shows weirdly passionate dedication to come up with different values for pi.
 No, Goodwin’s actions aren’t the major issue here.

 I don’t even have a problem with 67 politicians not understanding what pi is.
 Most politicians have backgrounds in business and law, not mathematics.
 For what it’s worth, I would like to see more Scientifically and mathematically educated people in government (obviously) but the fact remains that most politicians have expertise in...well....politics rather than STEM.

 They thought they could determine truth by popular vote and that's not how we figure things out.
-Did they think circles all over the country would suddenly develop points in order to validate the new law?
-Governments have to make decisions on ethical conduct, economics, trade and welfare of its citizens.
-Their function is to protect and serve the population of their country.
+Did they think circles all over the country would suddenly change shape in order to validate the new law?
+Governments have to make decisions on ethical conduct, economics, trade and the welfare of its citizens.
+Their function is to protect and serve the population of the country.
 They do not get to make decisions about objective truth.
-Natural law does not have to conform to governmental law and if we say pi is legally 9, that doesn't make it so, Reality don’t work like that guv.
+Natural law does not have to conform to governmental law and if we say pi is legally 9, that doesn't make it so.

-The fact is you can’t decide truth by committee or by vote or by authority.
+The fact is you can’t decide truth by committee.
 You decide it by investigating and considering the evidence.
 Nature is not a democracy.
 She's a dictator.
-Whatever she says, goes.
-You certainly aren't allowed to reject a fact because you don’t like it or make parts of reality illegal.
+Whatever she says goes.
+You aren't allowed to reject a fact because you don’t like it.
 If nature is ugly, then she’s ugly.
 Deal with it.

 I, for instance, find it very difficult to accept the existence of the movie Flashdance.
 I mean, the main character is a welder who moonlights as a cabaret dancer??
 It’s a film which tries to fuse gritty crime-drama and psychological angst with ballet and 80s disco.
 How is that a thing which the Universe permitted?